Skip to main content

 What if Connecticut says no?

 Editorial note: This guide was written for older adults, caregivers, and adult children in Connecticut.
-We put practical use first and SEO second.
+It uses official Connecticut DSS, Aging and Disability Services, CT Paid Leave, Medicaid, IRS, and VA materials where possible.

 Disclaimer: This article is informational only.
-It is not legal, tax, financial, or benefits advice.
+It is not legal, tax, financial, medical, or benefits advice.
 Medicaid, tax, and caregiver-pay rules can change.
 Always confirm the current rule with the program before you apply or sign anything.

 About the Authors